xird/pip-boy-2000-mk-I/README.md

 After that, you can try to run the script with `python pip-boy.py`.
 Any communication to the serial port should be shown in the terminal.

-To make the script run when the Pi is started:
+To make the script run when the Pi is started, add the following line to `/home/pi/.profile`:

-- `sudo cp pip-boy.service /etc/systemd/system/`
-- `sudo systemctl enable pip-boy.service`
+`sudo python3 /home/pi/Desktop/pip-boy-2000-mk-I/python/pip-boy.py &`

+Once you've done all the config on the Pi, including the Python config, reboot:
+`sudo reboot now`

 ## Power